 Night is dull and dark.
-The clouds rest on the hills, No star with green trembling beam; no moon looks
+The clouds test on the hills.
+No star with green trembling beam; no moon looks from the sky.

-• Those extempore compositions were in great repute among succeeding bards.
-The pieces extant of that kind shew more of the good ear, than of the poetical genius of their authors.
-The translator has only met with one poem of this sort, which he thinks worthy of being preserved.
-It is a thousand years later than Ossian, but the author seems to have observed his manner, and adopted some of his expressions.
-The story of it is this: Five bards, passing the night in the house of a chief, the present of the presen they poured forth their burning souls, and the string answered to their voice.
-The joy of Croma was great: for peace returned to the land.
-The night came on with silence: the morning returned from the sky.
 I hear the blast in the wood; but I hear it distant far.
 The stream of the valley murmurs; but its murmur is sullen and sad.
 From the tree at the grave of the dead the long-howling owl is heard.
 I see a dim form on the plain!
-It is a glost! it fides, it files.
-Some funcral shall pass this way: the meteor marks the path.
+It is a ghost! it fades, it flies.
+Some funeral shall pass this way: the meteor marks the path.

 The distant dog is howling from the hut of the hill.
 The stag lies on the mountain moss: the hind is at his side.
 She hears the wind in his branchy horns.
+She starts, but lies again.

+the wind in his branchy horns.
 She starts, but lies again.
 The roe is in the cleft of the rock; the heath-cock's head is beneath his wing.
 No beast, no bird is abroad, but the owl and the howling fox.
 She on a leafless tree; he in a cloud on the hill.